Heated tobacco product: History

 In 2007 Philip Morris International launched the Heatbar, which was very similar to the Accord.
-It was around the size of a mobile phone and was said to heat specially-designed cigarettes rather than burning them.
+It was around the size of a mobile phone and was said to heat specially designed cigarettes rather than burning them.
 The Heatbar did not obtain any significant user reception, and was discontinued after the only benefit found was to lower second-hand smoke.
 The Accord and Heatbar are predecessors of Philip Morris International's current HTPs.
 HTPs were not a commercial success, and most of them were quickly taken off the market following their debut.

 In years leading up to 2018, increased tobacco control measures have directed the tobacco industry to develop alternative tobacco products, such as HTPs.
 There has been a global decline in tobacco consumption that, if continued, will negatively impact the tobacco industry's profits, which has forced the industry to invent and market new products like HTPs.
 The introduction of HTPs may also have been a response to the growing popularity of e-cigarettes beginning around 2007 after independent companies introduced them before major multinational tobacco companies entered the e-cigarettes market.

-Furthermore, the global decline of cigarette consumption and decrease in adult smoking prevalence (from 24% in 2007 to 21% in 2015), combined with the success of tobacco control, including the implementation of the WHO Framework Convention on Tobacco Control, may also have led the tobacco companies to consider alternative products to protect their profits and political interests.
+The global decline of cigarette consumption and decrease in adult smoking prevalence (from 24% in 2007 to 21% in 2015), combined with the success of tobacco control, including the implementation of the WHO Framework Convention on Tobacco Control, may also have led the tobacco companies to consider alternative products to protect their profits and political interests.
 T.L.
 Caputi suggests that the ubiquity of e-cigarettes and the growing dissatisfaction with not providing a "throat-hit" may present an opportunity for HTPs.
 Philip Morris International anticipates a future without traditional cigarettes, but campaigners and industry analysts question the probability of traditional cigarettes being overshadowed by either e-cigarettes or other products like the IQOS.